Tapjoy/pagerduty_utils/README.md

 ### audit

-This script will return the last 30 days of pages or last 100 pages, which ever is fewer.
-There are no options available for this command at this time.
+By default, this script will return the last 30 days of pages or last 100 pages, which ever is fewer.
+There are parameters to adjust the date range, but 100 pages is still the cap.

 For more information on the output of this command: https://developer.pagerduty.com/documentation/rest/incidents/list

 ```
   Usage: pgutils audit

+  Options:
+    -s, --since=<i>    Get list of incidents since the given time window in days (default: 30)
+    -u, --until=<i>    Get list of incidents until the given time window in days relative to since parameter (default: 30)
+    -h, --help         Show this message
 ```

 ## Example Uses